nanomo/cart-woocommerce/README.md

 The Mercado Pago payments for WooCommerce plugin allows you to expand the functionalities of your online store and offer a unique payment experience for your customers.

+## Note

+Attention: On 7/13/21, WooCommerce notified its customers that some of its versions are vulnerable.
+The necessary fixes were already made in the last update.
+Therefore, it is very important that your store has the latest version of WooCommerce updated to prevent exposure of sensitive information.
+More information on the [WooCommerce blog.](https://woocommerce.com/pt-br/posts/critical-vulnerability-detected-july-2021/)

 ## Documentation in English

 For a better experience, you will be redirected to our site by clicking on the links below: